-Join Scott Simpson for an in-depth discussion in this video Accessing and editing a spreadsheet, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Accessing and editing a spreadsheet, part of Learning Google Apps Script.

 - I work very extensively with Google Sheets,…and luckily Apps Script allows me to work with…an extendum programmatically.…The documentation has detailed information…about all kinds of things you can do with Sheets.…But I want to take a look at just a few…of the basic aspects here to get you started.…I'll go to the IDE,…and for this I'll create a new script file.…I'll call it 'Spreadsheet',…but you can call it anything you like.…To create a spreadsheet,…we'll use the Spreadsheetapp.create method.…

 I'll call my spreadsheet 'My spreadsheet'.…This spreadsheet object, which I've called SS for short,…has a lot of the same methods that a doc has,…or any other object in Google Apps.…You can modify the editors, the viewers,…and you can get the ID,…just like we did in the previous movie.…But for now, I'll just run this to create a spreadsheet.…I'll authorize it, if need be,…switch to my drive, and here's my spreadsheet.…